-If the CA follows redirects, the following apply:
+If the CA follows redirects the following apply:

-- 1. Redirects MUST be initiated at the HTTP protocol layer-(e.g. using. - a.
-For validations performed on or after July 1, 2021, redirects MUST be the result of a 3xx301, 302, or 307 HTTP status code). response, as defined in RFC 7231, Section 6.4, or a 308 HTTP status code response, as defined in RFC 7538, Section 3.
-Redirects MUST be to the final value of the Location HTTP response header, as defined in RFC 7231, Section 7.1.2. - b.
-RedirectsFor validations performed prior to July 1, 2021, redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in RFC 7231, Section 6.4RFC 7231, Section 6.4.
-CAs SHOULD limit the accepted status codes and resource URLs to those defined within 1.a. - 1.
-Redirects MUST be to resource URLs with either via the "http" or "https" scheme. - 2.
+- 1. Redirects MUST be initiated at the HTTP protocol layer (e.g. using a 3xx status code). - 2.
+Redirects MUST be the result of an HTTP status code result within the 3xx Redirection class of status codes, as defined in RFC 7231, Section 6.4. - 3.
+Redirects MUST be to resource URLs with either via the "http" or "https" scheme. - 4.
 Redirects MUST be to resource URLs accessed via Authorized Ports.